-As the current use of various models of explosive ordnance progressively becomes apparent, and as a wider range of explosive ordnance is used in Ukraine, the guide will inevitably become dated.
-It is the intention to update the guide in time.
+As the current use of various models of explosive ordnance progressively becomes apparent, and as a wider range of explosive ordnance is found in Ukraine, the guide will inevitably become dated.
+It remains the intention to continue to update the guide in time.